AinunNashwa/Sentiment-Analysis/README.md

 # Sentiment Analysis on Movie Reviews using Deep Learning

 ### Descriptions
+1) The objectives of this project is to develop customer model reviews either it is positive or negative feedbacks
-1) Trained with over 60,000 IMDB dataset to categorize positive and negative reviews.
+2) Trained with over 60,000 IMDB dataset to categorize positive and negative reviews.
-2) Contains 50,000 reviews and 50,000 sentiments
+3) Contains 50,000 reviews and 50,000 sentiments
+4) Trained with 10 epochs
+5) Data contains anomalies such as HTML tags, unnecessary character and converts all the alphabets into lowercase: Using RegEx
+6) Methods used: `Word Embedding`  `LSTM` `Bidirectional`

 ### Results
+`Model`

+`Classification_Report`

+`Confusion_Matrix`

+`Training Data`

 ### Discussion
+*Suggestions to Improve the Performance of Model*
+1) Apply `Early Stopping` to prevent overfitting
+2) Increase `Droput rate` to control overfitting
+3) Approach with different architecture such as: `BERT Model` `Transformer Model` `GPT3`

 ### Credits
 `You can load the dataset from here`
 ![IMDB]("https://raw.githubusercontent.com/Ankit152/IMDB-sentiment-analysis/master/IMDB-Dataset.csv")

+`My_Trainer`